 - Lay out the tortillas and divide the eggs evenly among them, placing them in a line, but leaving the edges free to be able to fold (as pictured).

-- Top each layer of eggs with even amounts of cheese (1 TB for each wrap), tomato chutney or tomatoes (1 TB each), and spinach (about 1/4 c. each) – I learned that ending with the spinach makes it easier to fold.
+- Top each layer of eggs with even amounts of cheese (1 tablespoon for each wrap), tomato chutney or tomatoes (1 tablespoon each), and spinach (about 1/4 cup each) – I learned that ending with the spinach makes it easier to fold.
 Layer in the bacon or prosciutto, if using.

 - Roll up burrito-style, being sure to fold in both ends.

-- Cook for 1 minute on a panini maker OR wipe out the skillet you cooked the eggs in and cook the wraps in a bit of oil until brown and crisp, turning once.
+- Cook for 1 minute on a panini maker OR wipe out the skillet you cooked the eggs in and cook the wraps in a bit of oil until brown and crisp, pressing down with a spatula and turning once.

 - Serve right away or let cool and wrap each in a piece of wax paper, then place in a freezer baggie or container to freeze and eat as needed.